 - (a) Supply the staff member with a copy of the written complaint and a copy of all other evidence submitted by the parent/guardian/adult student including any relevant material concerned to the facilitation process undertaken by the Principal/Head of Centre at Stage 2.2. - (b) Supply the parent/guardian/adult student with copy of all written documentation concerning the complaint supplied by the staff member and any relevant material concerned to the facilitation process undertaken by the Principal/Head of Centre at Stage 2.2. - (c) Supply both parties with a copy of the terms of reference under which the investigation will be conducted (appendix 2) including a reasonable "no later than" timeframe within which the parties to the complaint will be furnished with the official investigation report. - (d) Be responsible for keeping all parties apprised of developments appropriate to the ongoing investigation. - (e) Conduct the investigation in accordance with the specified terms of reference. - 3.4 Following the conclusion of the investigation process, the investigation team will provide a written report for Chief Executive Officer (CEO) or a person nominated by the CEO.
 The investigation report shall advise under each element of the complaint as to whether the complaint is upheld or not upheld. - 3.5 The CEO or nominated person is responsible for furnishing a copy of the report to the parties concerned within five working days.
-Covering correspondence will advise a right of appeal to the Chief Executive Officer of the VEC or a person nominated by the CEO, and include the terms of reference of the appeal procedure (appendix 3). - 3.6 Appeals (and all supporting documentation) must be marked "private and confidential for the attention of the Chief Executive Officer (or the person so advised as the CEO's nominee)" and submitted by registered post within a maximum of 10 working days of the issue date of the investigation report by the CEO or his nominee to the parties to the complaint.
+Covering correspondence will advise a right of appeal to the Chief Executive Officer of the VEC or a person nominated by the CEO, and include the terms of reference of the appeal procedure (appendix 3). - 3.6 Appeals (and all supporting documentation) must be marked "private and confidential for the attention of the Chief Executive Officer (or the person so advised as the CEO's nominee)" and submitted by registered post within a maximum of 10 working days of the issue date of the investigation report by the CEO or his nominee to the parties to the complaint. - 3.7 Following the expiration of the appeal period, the CEO of the VEC will take appropriate action based on the findings of the report and such action may include initiating the appropriate disciplinary procedure.

-5 All practical arrangements for the conduct of the investigation (at stage 3) will be made through the HR Department of the VEC
+2 All practical arrangements for the conduct of the investigation (at stage 3) will be made through the HR Department of the VEC